qharlie/sisy/README.md

 Using Minos to search for neural networks architecture & hyper parameters with genetic algorithms.
 Comes with a nice UI and easy syntax.

-## Getting Started

-You'll want to have tensorflow and keras already setup, this assumes that you do.

 Install sisy:
 ```
 pip install pysisy==0.1
 ```
+You'll want to have tensorflow and keras already setup, this assumes that you do.

 ## Examples